Apply for a Grant

 Project Eligibility - To learn more about the type of projects each program funds, see program descriptions here.

 Annual Competitive Grant Cycle - The North Carolina Land and Water Fund has one grant cycle per year.
 The application form will be available in early December.
-The application deadline will be midnight on the first Monday in February, and final award decisions are made in the fall.
+The application deadline will be midnight on February 1, and final award decisions are made in the fall.

 - Contact your NCLWF Field Representative to explore concept eligibility and potential grant opportunities.

 - Use the funding manual link at the right for application development and guidance.
 The funding manual includes an example of the webform, application rating system, and program FAQs.

 - Applications are submitted via an online web-form linked in the box on this page.

 - The 'save-and-return' web-form requires a user name and password which will apply to all forms in a given grant program.

 - We recommend using your email as your username (your may reuse the same username/password for applications in other NCLWF programs, but you will need to create the 'new' login credentials for each program area)

 - Once the username and password is created, you can save and return to your application(s) in progress.